kulshekhar/ts-jest/docs/user/config/index.md

 </div></div>

-**Note:** presets are using `testMatch`, as Jest's does in its defaults.
+**Note:** presets use `testMatch`, like Jest does in its defaults.
 If you want to use `testRegex` instead in your configuration, you MUST set `testMatch` to `null` or Jest will bail.

 ### Advanced

 Any preset can also be used with other options.
-If you're already using another preset, you might want only some specific settings from the `ts-jest` chosen preset.
+If you're already using another preset, you might want only some specific settings from the chosen `ts-jest` preset.
 In this case you'll need to use the JavaScript version of Jest config:

 ```js